Are there restaurants on the islands?

 If, upon reserving your trip, crown tickets are available and you are interested in purchasing them, please keep in mind that the climb to the crown is a strenuous journey with 393 steps (the height of a 27-story building).
 There is no elevator from the top of the pedestal to the crown.
 Children have to be at least 4-feet tall to climb the crown on their own.

-d) With a Hard Hat ticket comes a 90-minute guided public tour of the unrestored Ellis Island Immigration Hospital Complex.
+d) With an Ellis Island Hard Hat Tour ticket comes a 90-minute guided public tour of the unrestored Ellis Island Immigration Hospital Complex.
 It will also give you limited access to the Ellis Island Immigration Museum and the grounds of Liberty Island.
 This ticket allows you priority entry to the Boarding Queue which saves you time at the departure point.

-Please note that guests must be 13 years of age or older to participate in the Hard Hat tour and that it is not wheelchair-accessible.
+Please note that guests must be 13 years of age or older to participate in the Ellis Island Hard Hat tour and that it is not wheelchair-accessible.

 What is the best time to visit the islands?

 The best time is in the morning.
 The Statue of Liberty is one of NYC’s most popular attractions (if not the most popular) and a very large number of visitors visit both islands every day.
 The earlier you get there, the less likely it will be you will have to stand in line for too long at the security checkpoint but also at the different ferry departure points.
 Please note that, in the winter, the ferry schedule is limited in the afternoon.